 In any sales venture, there are advantages and drawbacks to be aware of.
 The same applies to the concept of outsourced sales and marketing.
 It is important to note that the advantages of outsourcing greatly outweigh the potential drawbacks, but business owners need to understand that certain pitfalls may negatively impact business prospects.

-The first drawback is that *most* outsourced sales resources are not dedicated.
-Larger, more established businesses typically have their own sales departments and processes that have been refined over time.
+The first drawback is that most outsourced sales resources are not dedicated.
+Larger, more established businesses typically have their own sales departments, sales force, and processes that have been refined over time.
 It may not make sense for these companies to use sales outsourcing models but still may provide benefits.
 Smaller companies, particularly startups, do not have this drawback and are not typically equipped with experienced sales professionals.

 Sales outsourcing service providers, then, provide great value for these ventures and can help advance their marketing effort.
 Another drawback lies in the methodologies used.
 In-house sales teams may have developed marketing tactics and strategies over time, and these strategies produce the desired results.
 An outsourced sales team may apply different tactics, and sometimes these do not mesh well with the methodologies the company already has in place.
 To help overcome this potential drawback, it can be beneficial for the two entities to meet and to learn each other’s sales and marketing methods to ensure continuity.